bloosqr/ZoteroObsidianTemplates/README.md

         Task Status Type: DONE

-  (7)  To view the papers you'd like to read I just use the following script
+  (7)  To view the papers that are flagged to read just use the file (or copy the simple script) from toReadTask.md somewhere.

-       ```tasks
-       path includes Literature
-       not done
-       ```

-       I've included that in a file called toRead.md